Varying-Vagrant-Vagrants/VVV/README.md

-# Varying Vagrant Vagrants ( VVV )
+# VVV ( Varying Vagrant Vagrants )

 VVV is a local developer environment, mainly aimed at [WordPress](https://wordpress.org) developers.
-It uses [Vagrant](https://www.vagrantup.com) and VirtualBox, and can be used to build sites and contribute to WordPress.
+It uses [Vagrant](https://www.vagrantup.com) and VirtualBox, and can be used to build sites, and contribute to WordPress.

 ## How To Use